EnumeratedDev/GameDiscPlayer/GUIDE.md

 5) Create a `files` directory in the newly created directory
 6) Copy your game files inside the `files` directory
 7) Change the `run` field in the metadata file to point to the game executable/ROM relative to the `files` directory (e.g for `files/my_game.exe` use `run: "my_game.exe"`)
+8) (Optional, only works on local runners) For ROMs create a directory at `bios/<system>` and place your BIOS files there.
+They will automatically be copied to your system on play/install
-8) Run the launcher binary and enjoy!
+9) Run the launcher binary and enjoy!

 ## Additional `metadata.yml` fields
 - Some Windows games may require additional DLLs to work correctly.
 You can use winetricks verbs to install such DLLs like this: